lrlrlrlr/EnglishGrammar/Speaking answer.md

 7. How do you communicate with others at work-by emails or is it more convenient?
 When talking about things that are official or formal, an email is a good choice since emails could contain more detailed information and more clearly to be understood.
 Except for this, I would choose to use cellphone.

+# Family
+1. How often do you meet with your family?
+The city I am living now is not my hometown, I can only go back to meet my family on holidays maybe once a few months.
+However, I always talk with my family through the webcam and sometimes I really miss them.

+2. How do you spend the time with your family?
+Just like normal families, we do most of things together, such as watching TV, cooking, playing games, or just have a short conversation, nothing special.
+On weekends, we often drive to a nearby countryside and enjoy sunlight and breeze.

+3. Do you want to live with your family in the future?
+ After I get married, then my answer would be no. We need to be more independent and take care of our nuclear family.
+However, after my parents are growing old and I will live with them and take care of them, it's our responsibility.

+4. Are you close to all of your family members?
+Not all of them, but most of them.
+Chinese have close family relationships and we tend to live as one big family.
+Therefore, I am close to most of my family members, except for those who are living in other cities.

+5. How has your family influenced you?
+I got influenced by my parents most since we have been living together for so many years.
+They not only taught me the knowledge I need, but also helped me to form a good personality.
+I have learnt a lot from them.